Chart Color Schemes

 East Ipswich has seen below average employment performance when compared to national benchmarks

-East Ipswich has a skilled workforce with well-represented essential services sectors.
-The unemployment rate was 5.0% as of the past year, with an estimated employment growth of 5.2%.
+East Ipswich has a skilled workforce with essential services sectors well represented.
+The unemployment rate was 5.0% in the past year, with an estimated employment growth of 4.9%.
+As of September 2025, 1,225 residents were employed, while the unemployment rate was 1.0% higher than Greater Brisbane's rate of 4.0%.

-Conversely, professional & technical services show lower representation at 5.6% compared to the regional average of 8.9%.
-Employment opportunities locally appear limited, as indicated by the count of Census working population versus resident population.
-Over a 12-month period ending in September 2025, employment increased by 5.2%, while labour force grew by 3.9%, resulting in an unemployment rate decrease of 1.2 percentage points.
-In comparison, Greater Brisbane saw employment grow by 3.8%, labour force expand by 3.3%, and unemployment fall by 0.5 percentage points.
-State-level data as of 25-Nov shows Queensland's employment contracted by 0.01% (losing 1,210 jobs), with the state unemployment rate at 4.2%.
-National employment forecasts from May-25 suggest a growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to East Ipswich's employment mix indicates local employment should increase by 6.3% over five years and 13.2% over ten years, based on a simple weighting extrapolation for illustrative purposes.
+However, professional & technical services had lower representation at 5.6%, compared to the regional average of 8.9%.
+The area offered limited local employment opportunities, indicated by the count of Census working population versus resident population.
+In the 12-month period ending in September 2025, employment increased by 4.9% and labour force grew by 3.7%, resulting in a unemployment fall of 1.1 percentage points.
+This compared to Greater Brisbane's employment growth of 3.8%, labour force expansion of 3.3%, and unemployment reduction of 0.5 percentage points.
+Jobs and Skills Australia's national employment forecasts from May-25 projected national employment growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to East Ipswich's employment mix suggested local employment should increase by 6.3% over five years and 13.2% over ten years, based on a simple weighting extrapolation for illustrative purposes.

 Frequently Asked Questions - Employment